jayhesselberth/molbcu.org/content/post/2018-07-18-bolie-scholars.md

 <img src="/img/students/patrick.png" style="float: right" width="150px"/>

 Patrick Cherry works in the [Hesselberth lab](https://hesselberthlab.org) on the unfolded protein response and uses yeast genetics and molecular biology techniques to investigate how RNA decay tunes the stress response to maintain homeostasis.
 Patrick is involved in the Molecular Biology program through recruitment, peer mentoring, and his activity on the Faculty Membership Committee.
 In his free time, Patrick enjoys cooking and baking, skiing, photography, and climbing rocks and mountains.

+## About the Scholarship

+In 2001, the MOLB program received an endowment, the “Victor and Earleen Bolie Scholarship Fund”, from a private benefactor ([Dr. Victor Bolie](http://www.the-aps.org/mm/Membership/Obituaries/Bolie.html)).
+The endowment was initially designated for travel awards for program students to attend and present their work at national/international scientific conferences.
+In 2011, Dr. Bolie passed away and left an additional and generous endowment to the program.
+Beginning in fall 2013, the Bolie endowment began to support a portion of the annual stipend for 3 students per year, along with $2000 for educational expenses.
+Bolie Graduate Scholars are selected from 4th, 5th and 6th year students.